Saltmarsh sparrow: Description

 The saltmarsh sparrow measures 11–14 cm in length, has a wingspan of 17.8–21 cm, and weighs 14–23.1 g.
 Adults have brownish upperparts with a gray nape, white throat and belly, and pale orange breast and sides with brown streaking.
 The face is orange with gray cheeks, a gray median crown stripe, brown lateral crown stripes, and a brown eyeline.
 The tail feathers are short and sharply pointed.
+The subspecies A. c. diversa has more contrasting striping on its back and a darker crown than the nominate A. c. caudacuta.